Volunteer Work in Thailand at Thai Freedom House

 -Above all, you will receive first hand experience of what it is to operate a small, grassroots organization from the ground.
 Our work is directly affecting the people in our community every day and is very inspiring, fulfilling and rewarding.
 You have a chance to develop real relationships with the people you are serving and get to know them and their lives personally.
 You also get office and administrative experience that you wouldn’t get anywhere else as everyone here contributes in a very real and useful way.
 You will be able to use this experience in all aspects of your life and on your resume and CV in the future.
 Learning how to work and cope and accomplish goals in a developing country is a great skill and developing lasting relationships with our students and other volunteers is a heartwarming incentive to come and work here.

 -Competitive program: I think you will find that our donation fees for accommodation and hosting are quite reasonable and are there to help support our project and to ensure that you have a safe and productive time volunteering with us.
 Remember, choosing to be hosted by Thai Freedom House means that 100% of your donation goes towards keeping our doors open and services available to hundreds of Thai minority peoples and refugees from Burma.

-Half of the total donation for your intended placement is due one month before arrival and the other half before the first day of your orientation.
+Half of the total donation for your intended placement is due one month before arrival and the other half before the first day of your orientation or day of arrival, please plan for this as we use your donation fees to reserve your room and make preparations for you.
 You can make the donation through our secure, online server.

 Please read our FAQ section for details on how to apply.